 If the owner also files an Oregon return, the owner of the intangible asset must report the corresponding royalty or other income from such use from federal taxable income as an offset to Oregon taxable income.
-The offset should be shown as a negative "Other addition" on Schedule OR-ASC-CORP (ORS 314.295 and accompanying rules).
+The offset should be shown as a negative addition on Schedule OR-ASC-CORP, Section A (ORS 314.295 and supporting rules).